sumukshashidhar/yourbench/prompts/question_generation/multi_hop/counterfactual.md

     ],
     "quote_context": "The quotes establish how technical innovation shaped both artistic practice and patronage demands.", "kind": "counterfactual",
-    "question": "How would Renaissance art and patronage have developed if mathematical perspective had not been discovered?", "answer": "Religious art would have maintained medieval stylization, with patronage focusing more on symbolic rather than realistic representation, fundamentally altering Renaissance cultural expression", "reasoning": "Without perspective, the drive toward realism would have been limited, maintaining earlier symbolic styles.
+    "question": "In the absence of mathematical perspective, to what extent would the evolution of Renaissance art have diverged from its historical trajectory, particularly in terms of the balance between symbolic and realistic representation, and how might this have influenced the broader cultural and intellectual landscape of the period?", "answer": "Religious art would have maintained medieval stylization, with patronage focusing more on symbolic rather than realistic representation, fundamentally altering Renaissance cultural expression", "reasoning": "Without perspective, the drive toward realism would have been limited, maintaining earlier symbolic styles.
 This would have changed patron demands and artistic focus, potentially keeping religious art more abstract and symbolic.", "difficulty": 3,